Before you arrive:

 Day of testing:

 How long will testing take?
-Testing appointments typically start at 9:00 A.M.
-CST with the goal of ending by 2:00 P.M.
+Testing appointments typically start at 9:00 a.m.
+CST with the goal of ending by 1:00 p.m.
 CST.
-This includes lunch and other breaks.
-This timeframe is approximate, as some students may take longer than others to complete the tasks.
+This includes breaks.
+This timeframe is approximate, as some students may take less time than others to complete the tasks.
 A parent or legal guardian is required to be in the building during the entire evaluation.

 Will my child be given a break between tests?
 Children are given a break during the morning session.
 At that time, they will be offered water and a snack (with parent permission).
-You are welcome to bring a snack for your child or your child may choose from snack options at the Center.
-They are also given a lunch break (approximately 45 minutes).
-You may bring your child’s lunch or eat lunch at a restaurant on or off campus.
-Children may also be given breaks during other times of the day, as needed, depending on their ability to attend to the tasks and on other individual needs.
+You are welcome to bring a snack for your child, or your child may choose from snack options at the Center.
+Children may also be given breaks during other times of the day, as needed, depending on their ability to attend to the tasks and other individual needs.

 What kinds of tests will my child be asked to complete?
 Your child will be asked to complete a variety of tests that examine his or her skills in the following areas (tests given may vary somewhat based on student age and needs):

 - word reading and decoding (your child’s ability to read lists of real words and pseudowords)

 - reading fluency (your child’s ability to read passages of connected text out loud quickly and accurately)